torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

     <bin>   5   2
     ...

 I was almost able to reshape the data with [`mlr`](http://johnkerl.org/miller/doc/index.html) but ended up using perl.
 It's mostly a matter of counting frequencies per command for each bin, sorting the commands by frequency using a [Schwartzian transform](https://en.wikipedia.org/wiki/Schwartzian_transform) so it's easy to print the top N commands, and then printing out all the bins.
-See the [appendix about pandas](#appendix-pandas) for a far more concise way to do this.
+See the [addendum about pandas](#addendum-pandas) for a far more concise way to do this.

 `bin.pl`: